oxfordmmm/labbox_frontend/README.md

 ## Prerequisites

 You will need to have Node installed, currently the application has been developed with version 21.7.3.
-A `.mise.toml` file is provided if you use Mise (Linux or Mac) to handle your setup of development tools
+A `.mise.toml` file is provided, if you use Mise (Linux or Mac) to handle your setup of development tools.

 ## Install dependencies